Lower fees than cards

 ACH transfers typically take up to 5 business days to fully settle.
 Once settlement completes, crypto is released immediately to your wallet.

 ACH is a bank-based transfer system.
-Funds must fully clear before crypto can be released to prevent reversals, failed transfers, and pricing instability.
+Funds must fully clear before crypto can be released to prevent reversals and failed transfers.

 If a transfer fails or is reversed by your bank, crypto is not released.
-You are not charged for delivery until settlement completes successfully.
+No delivery occurs until settlement completes successfully.

 Cancellation depends on your bank and the settlement stage.
 Once funds fully settle and crypto is released, the transaction cannot be reversed.

-ACH supports purchases of Bitcoin, Ethereum, USDT, Litecoin, XRP, and other supported assets.
-Available options are shown during checkout.
+ACH supports Bitcoin, Ethereum, USDT, Litecoin, XRP, and other supported assets shown during checkout.

-Verification may be required depending on transaction size, account history, and compliance rules.
-Higher limits typically require additional verification.
+Verification may be required depending on transaction size, account history, and compliance requirements.

 In most cases, yes.
 ACH avoids card network fees and chargeback risk, which often results in lower total costs.